To see how this story has developed scroll down to the bottom of the page and read upwards

 More Tea and Cakes with the Heritage Knights.

-They had attended a medieval fashion show to get the feel of the clothes people wore in Arthur's time.
+Everyone attended a medieval fashion show to get the feel of the clothes people wore in Arthur's time.

 Children from the following schools will be taking part in the Pershore Big Heritage Quest and will receive an invitation to attend the meeting of the Heritage Knights in Pershore Abbey on July 3rd 2014 after from half-term.